 What makes it special: Skansen is also home to a small zoo with Nordic animals, so you can combine your Christmas market shopping with some reindeer spotting.

-14. Advent in Zagreb, Zagreb, Croatia
+Advent in Zagreb, Croatia

 Advent in Zagreb has been voted the most popular Christmas market destination.